TurkicNLP: An NLP Toolkit for Turkic Languages: Script and Orthography Support

 \subsection{Language and Processor Coverage}

 Table~\ref{tab:coverage-matrix} summarises the script and processor availability for all 24 supported languages.
-Coverage reflects the state of publicly available resources: Turkish and Kazakh receive the full pipeline including NER; five languages have Stanza neural parsing via their UD treebanks, and three further languages (Uzbek, Azerbaijani, Turkmen) via custom-trained Stanza models; 20 languages have Apertium FST morphological analysis; and all 24 languages receive NLLB-200 sentence embeddings and machine translation.
+Coverage reflects the state of publicly available resources: Turkish and Kazakh receive the full pipeline including NER; ten languages have Stanza neural parsing via UD treebanks (five official, five custom-trained); 20 languages have Apertium FST morphological analysis; a multilingual Glot500-based neural morphological analyzer and lemmatizer covers 20 languages; and all 24 languages receive NLLB-200 sentence embeddings and machine translation.